juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 ### Abouts JS/TS...
 Using JS/TS wasn't that bad, but these languages have a steeper learning curve compared with C#, Java, or Python.
 Also, there are some annoyances compared with other languages:
-1. programmers need to type the keyword "await" all the times when they want to access a web component (it's tricky to know where you have to put them),
+1. programmers need to type the keyword "await" all the times when they want to access a web component (it's tricky to know where to put them),
 2. the use of async and the parenthesis nesting "({})" (sending an empty dictionary of parameters) adds overhead,
 3. programmers have to export functions to make them visible in outside modules,
 4. ES modules is an obscure topic,